TelerikAcademy/JavaScript-UI-and-DOM/README.md

 # JavaScript-UI-and-DOM
 JavaScript UI and DOM Course Repository

 The **JavaScript UI and DOM** is about building of low-level user interface.
-The course covers titles like DOM, jQuery, events, graphics & animations with HTML5 Canvas and templates
+The course covers topics like DOM, jQuery, events, graphics & animations with HTML5 Canvas and templates

-##Course Program
+##	Course Program
 1. Course Introduction
 2. Document Object Model
 3. HTML5 Canvas